Willamette River: 19th century

 As commerce and industry flourished on the lower river, most of the original settlers acquired farms in the upper Willamette Valley.
 By the late 1850s, farmers had begun to grow crops on most of the available fertile land.
 The settlers increasingly encroached on Native American lands.
 Skirmishes between natives and settlers in the Umpqua and Rogue valleys to the southwest of the Willamette River led the Oregon state government to remove the natives by military force.
 They were first led off their traditional lands to the Willamette Valley, but soon were marched to the Coast Indian Reservation.
 In 1855, Joel Palmer, an Oregon legislator, negotiated a treaty with the Willamette Valley tribes, who, although unhappy with the treaty, ceded their lands to non-natives.
-The natives were then relocated by the government to a part of the Coast Reservation that later became the Grande Ronde Reservation.
+The natives were then relocated by the government to a part of the Coast Reservation that later became the Grand Ronde Reservation.

 Between 1879 and 1885, the Willamette River was charted by Cleveland S. Rockwell, a topographical engineer and cartographer for the United States Coast and Geodetic Survey.
 Rockwell surveyed the lower Willamette from the foot of Ross Island through Portland to the Columbia River and then downstream on the Columbia to Bachelor Island.
 Rockwell's survey was extremely detailed, including 17,782 hydrographic soundings.
 His work helped open the port of Portland to commerce.

 In the second half of the 19th century, the USACE dredged channels and built locks and levees in the Willamette's watershed.
 Although products such as lumber were often transported on an existing network of railroads in Oregon, these advances in navigation helped businesses deliver more goods to Portland, feeding the city's growing economy.
 Trade goods from the Columbia basin north of Portland could also be transported southward on the Willamette due to the deeper channels made at the Willamette's mouth.